golang/vscode-go/docs/settings.md

 Environment variables that will be passed to the tools that run the Go tools (e.g. CGO_CFLAGS)
 ### `go.toolsGopath`

 Location to install the Go tools that the extension depends on if you don't want them in your GOPATH.
-When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".
 ### `go.toolsManagement.autoUpdate`

 Automatically update the tools used by the extension, without prompting the user.